-Practices (2 hours per Analyses of oral hard tissues
+Analyses of oral hard tissues

-Measurement of plaque and salivary pH
+Measurement of plague and salivary pH

 Note: A final exam will be organized at the end of the semester.
 During the semester one midterm examination (hematology) should be passed.
 The mark of that will also be considered when establishing the mark of the final.
 During the final examination there are the following requirements: